Galicia -Berlin-New York-Jerusalem

 life she tried to hide her illegitimate birth, her real birthday and her

 Eastern European Jewish background.
-Born 7th of June 1907 50km east of
+Born 7th of June 1907 50km west of

 Krakau in a small "gossip infested town in Galicia, with a church, two or